 WHY?
 Veggies like cabbage, onions, broccoli and cauliflower are excellent sources of fibre.
 However, it can cause flatulence.
 If you consume these in large amounts, it can seep into your breastmilk, making bubba feel gassy, too.

 EXPERT ADVICE Take these foods in moderation, so stick to a portion that’s no larger than a rice bowl.
 Make sure to also burp your baby adequately after his feeds.
-Dr Wong notes that most babies tend to feel bloated because parents aren’t able to perform basic babycare techniques properly.
+Lo notes that most babies tend to feel bloated because parents aren’t able to perform basic babycare techniques properly.

 “If you smoke 15 cigarettes, it will take about 95 minutes for half the amount of nicotine to be removed from your body.”